Teaching is something I enjoy.

 I teach because

 I LOVE physics and math.
-Rest of the website will tell you I'm a recent graduate of physics working towards gravity and quantum field theories.
-Yet, I still deeply adore classical physics and this is my way of keeping it alive.
+While I'm working towards gravity and quantum field theories, I still deeply adore classical physics and this is my way of keeping it alive.
 I want today's teenagers to appreciate math and physics as an effective medium to explain and understand the world around them instead of it just being a part of their curriculum.
-Along with results, I find it just as important that high-schoolers be able to appreciate what they're studying.
 Not everyone needs to become a physicist/mathematician, but they definitely can walk away capable of analysis and a strong intuition towards the processes that govern their everyday life.
-I know some absolutely despise the subject but they don't realise that just a shift in approach can change their entire relationship with it.
+Yes, I know some absolutely despise the subject but just a shift in approach can change their entire relationship with it.

 Physics: Mechanics and Dynamics • Waves and Oscillations • Elasticity and Fluid Dynamics • Thermal Physics and Thermodynamics • Statistical Physics • Solid State Physics • Electrodynamics • Ray and Wave Optics • Quantum Mechanics • Atomic and Nuclear Physics • Special Relativity